NOMAD1981/project-one/README.md

 Buddhi Yoga Studio is a website for adults looking to practice yoga and meditation in the Clare area.
 This site offers the user information on a range of yoga and meditation techniques covered, an introduction to the teachers, single class and block booking pricing, the studio schedule, and a contact form to contact the studio directly with any queries they may have.
 Buddhi Yoga Studio offers both in-studio and online classes via zoom.

-Buddhi Yoga studio is an imagined business for use in this project only.
+*Buddhi Yoga studio is an imagined business.
+The people mentioned here do not exist, and the background story has been created for use in this project only.*

 The last update to this file was: **January 28, 2022**